Collection, Use and Protection of Social Security Numbers

 A variety of federal and state laws and regulations address the use of the SSN.
 These include the Privacy Act of 1974, the Family Education Rights and Privacy Act (FERPA), Gramm-Leach-Bliley Act, Health Insurance Portability and Accountability Act (HIPAA), and Kansas Statues Annotated, 76-768.

-The Vice President for Information Technology and Chief Information Officer (CIO) is responsible for this policy.
+Vice President for Information Technology and Chief Information Officer (CIO) is responsible for this policy.
 Questions relating to this policy should be directed to the Chief Information Security Officer (CISO).

 .100 Appendix A: Approved Uses for Social Security Numbers (SSN)